-Outputs & Activities Objectives Achieved Objectives missed priority coral reefs, and the potential impacts of planned conversion of mangroves and coastal peat on specific reefs in the Bird's Head Seascape, and other high potential geographies as relevant. planned conversion was conducted although there is no planned conversion in our target sites. and seagrass ecosystems as a source of blue carbon financing for coral reefs.
+Outputs & Activities Objectives Achieved Objectives missed potential geographies as relevant.
 Activity 1.6.3: Initial assessment of market (demand, supply side) for mangrove offsets, other blue carbon investments, and alternative livelihood options in the Bird's Head Seascape.
 Through a consultancy with the US-based consultant firm, Terra Carbon, we did a complete review of the potential for blue carbon financing in West Papua.
 Although West Papua has some of Southeast Asia's largest mangrove forests, the mangroves do not show much historical deforestation in coastal areas which makes it very hard to demonstrate additionality for carbon financing.
 Activity 1.6.4: Conduct policy scoping analysis to assess readiness for domestic blue carbon implementation and potential carbon trading (for meeting national targets and/or voluntary carbon markets), including identifying relevant policy windows and levers and identifying appropriate legal counsel to conduct additional legal analysis of carbon rights and land tenure during project implementation.
 We contracted a Jakarta based consultant group, Carbon Ethics to conduct a comprehensive review of carbon policies and land tenure issues relating to carbon in Indonesia, with a specific focus on West Papua.
 The results of this consultancy showed that essentially despite significant discussions on carbon at the national level and how to reach Indonesians NDC goals, the system for carbon financing remains unclear.
 We anticipate that this will be clarified in the coming years but because it was hard to show additionality in mangrove ecosystems in our target geographies and the policies were not there to support carbon financing, we decided to wait on this workstream for phase I. However, we will continue to monitor this for potential projects in the future.
-Activity 1.6.5: Commission an analysis of future-threat to blue carbon ecosystems in the Bird's Head Seascape, using internationally respected methodologies approved by the Verified Carbon Standard, in order to build case for additionality of As noted in 1.6.3 above, the analysis commissioned of the future-threat to blue carbon ecosystems in the Bird's Head Seascape showed that because of low historical deforestation, the potential for blue carbon financing at this stage in coral -reef linked
+Activity 1.6.5: Commission an analysis of future-threat to blue carbon ecosystems in the Bird's Head Seascape, using internationally respected methodologies approved by the Verified Carbon Standard, in order to build case for additionality of any As noted in 1.6.3 above, the analysis commissioned of the future-threat to blue carbon ecosystems in the Bird's Head Seascape showed that because of low historical deforestation, the potential for blue carbon financing at this stage in coral -reef linked mangroves will be very challenging.

-Outputs & Activities Objectives Achieved Objectives missed any mangrove conservation initiatives conducted in Bird's Head Seascape. mangroves will be very challenging.
 We will continue to monitor this to see if the situation evolves.
 While this activity was fully achieved, we did not find that blue carbon made sense to include in our program at this stage.

+Outputs & Activities Objectives Achieved Objectives missed mangrove conservation initiatives conducted in Bird's Head Seascape.
 Output 1.7: Proposed programme governance, staffing structure, and initial partner coalition designed Activity 1.7.1: Develop proposed project governance and staffing structure to ensure effective and efficient oversite of the project and collaboration and coordination with partners.
 A proposed project governance and staffing structure was submitted as part of the project proposal.